benjiec/tangle-coral/README.md

 ### Generating Query .faa for a KEGG Module

-See below.
-The first argument is the module ID.
-The second argument is the FASTA file path.
-E.g.
+Use the following command to generate a query .faa file for a module.
+This script a) finds list of KO#s for the module, b) scans Pfam HMM database against KO consensus sequences, and c) generates a .faa file containing consensus sequences of matching Pfam families.

 ```
 PYTHONPATH=. python3 scripts/generate-module-fasta.py m00009
 ```

-### Generate Ortholog Hits Database against a Genome Accession
+### Generate Pfam Hits Database against a Genome Accession

 The following script puts outputs in `data/m0009_results` directory